nexusformat/definitions/manual/source/classes/base_classes/optical-spectroscopy-structure.rst

 Introduction
 ############

-These are a set of base classes to describe optical spectroscopy, including :ref:`Ellipsometry &lt;AppDef-Opt-Spec-Ellipsometry&gt;` and :ref:`Raman spectroscopy &lt;AppDef-Opt-Spec-Raman&gt;`
+These are a set of base classes to describe optical spectroscopy, including :ref:`Ellipsometry <appdef-opt-spec-ellipsometry>` and :ref:`Raman spectroscopy <appdef-opt-spec-raman>`

-These base classes are used within the :ref:`application definitions &lt;AppDef-Opt-Spec-Definitions&gt;` related to optical spectroscopy.
+These base classes are used within the :ref:`application definitions <appdef-opt-spec-definitions>` related to optical spectroscopy.

 .. _BC-Opt-Spec-Classes: